-Students wishing to accelerate into VCE Units 1 & 2 whilst completing Year 10, are required to apply to the Deputy Principal: Teaching and Learning and Pathways Coordinator.
+For students wishing to accelerate into VCE Units 1/2 whilst still completing Year 10, are required to apply to the Deputy Principal: Teaching and Learning and Pathways Coordinator.
 This application form is available from the Pathways Centre.
-Students are required to meet the following criteria to accelerate into a Unit 1 & 2 sequence:
+Students are required to meet the following criteria to accelerate into a Unit 1/2 sequence:

-- a.
-The student must have completed a Unit of Study within that subject area in the year of application. - b.
-The student must have achieved a VH result within that study. - c.
+- 1. The student must have completed a Unit of Study within that subject area in the year of application. - 2.
+The student must have Very High (VH) assessment task results within that study and demonstrated Very Good work habits at Year 9. - 3.
 The student must have the endorsement of that subject teacher.